 - At the 48th Scripps National Spelling Bee, the winner was 14-year-old Tosteson Garcia of Puerto Rico, who correctly spelled the word “incisor.”

 This article teaches you fun facts, trivia, and history events from the year 1975.
-Find out about popular TV shows, movies, music, books, foods, sports facts, political and economic news, advances in science and medicine, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1970s-themed trivia quiz.
+Find out about popular TV shows and movies, best-selling books, food and fashion trends, sports facts, pop music artists and songs, famous birthdays, economic and tech news, as well as unusual news events to get the right mix of questions and answers for your 1970s-themed trivia quiz.

 Table of Contents